Friday, July 31, 2015

 Graphics!

-Have you watched and enjoyed that video?
-Okay, check out the two images, below, that cunningly display just what Team has hidden up its sleeve?
+Check out the two images, below, that display just what Team has hidden up its sleeve?
 Yep, overscan is used to drastically increase the playable area.
 Oddly, the footballer's sprites are small but their movements are fast and the screen is fluently moving at a smooth 50fps.
 But, from what I've seen of most other footy games, this is normal.
 I suppose it wouldn't work very well if they had giants on the pitch!

 The animations are great for the tiny players.
 The pitch colours are deep and strong and I liked the subtle use of colourful styles in the menus.
 But, come on, having the gameplay in overscan is simply amazing.
-Once again, the Atari STe proves itself (as the most under-utilised computer on the planet).
+Once again, the underrated Atari STe proves itself.
 Kudos to the skill and commitment of Ralph Lovesy.

 The left image is captured at the standard resolution of 320x200 whereas gameplay uses overscan!